GSA/Section508.gov/_pages/develop/2025-07-16-example-personas.md

 ## Low Vision Users

 A low vision user has significantly reduced vision that interferes with daily living and cannot be fully corrected by glasses.
-These users may use an Assistive Technology called a Magnifier (ZoomText) and may also use Screen Reader (JAWS, NVDA, VoiceOver, Talkback) to navigate web content.
+These users may use an Assistive Technology called a Magnifier and may also use Screen Reader to navigate web content.
 Most low vision users do not use a mouse because they have difficulty seeing the mouse pointer.
 Instead, they may prefer a keyboard to navigate on desktop or gestures to navigate a touch screen.

 ### A Low Vision User Needs...